RaaifM/RaaifM/README.md

 ## Hi there 👋

+My name is Raaif and I am a final year graduate student in quantitative finance at the Vienna University of Economics and Business.
+I want a pursue a career in quantitative risk.
+Here, on GitHub, I like sharing some interesting projects I have worked at school, and also some self inspired projects.
+I am currently working on developing a project to show case my skills in quantitative risk analytics.

 <!--
 **RaaifM/RaaifM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.